0 User Reviews

 Bare metal or virtual servers

 Asus WRT DD-WRT, OpenWRT pfSense Tomato, LibreELEC ("Kodi"), OpenELEC ("Kodi")

-1400 servers in 54 locations across 36 countries worldwide
+- 1560 Servers in over 60 locations across 40 countries worldwide

-Apps for Windows, Mac OS X, Android, and iOS
+- Windows, Mac OS X, Android, and iOS apps

 Speed and Performance

-Below you can see that in June and July of 2020 Hide.me download averages were 63.5 Mbps - with burst speeds of over 400 Mbps.
-These are extremely fast connection speeds that put Hide.me in range with some of the very best VPNs on the market.
-Thee speeds are lightning-fast and mean that the VPN is suitable for all data-intensive tasks such as streaming in HD.
+Below, you can see that from March to December 2019, hide.me's download averages were 78.3 Mbps.
+These are extremely fast connection speeds that put hide.me in range with some of the very best VPNs on the market.
+These speeds are lightning-fast and mean that the VPN is suitable for all data-intensive tasks such as streaming in HD, gaming, and videoconferencing.

 While this VPN is fast, the reality is that you can get similar speeds from much cheaper VPNs.
-So unless you are especially enamored with this service it is possible to get similar performance at a fraction of the cost.
-Of course, this service has a lot of extra features and it is based in Malaysia which is good for privacy.
-Thus, it may be the right choice for certain people who can justify the extra cost.
+So unless you are especially enamored with this service, it is possible to get a similar performance at a fraction of the cost.
+Of course, this service has a lot of extra features and is based in the privacy-friendly country of Malaysia, meaning it could be the right choice for certain people who can justify the extra cost.